-The arrival of spring marks the beginning of another growing season for alfalfa growers in many parts of the country.
-Geography, topography, climate and soil types aside, all alfalfa growers face a variety of irrigation-related challenges, whether they use a sprinkler irrigation system or subsurface drip irrigation.
+The arrival of spring marks the beginning of another growing season for alfalfa producers in many parts of the country.
+Geography, topography, climate and soil types aside, all alfalfa growers face a variety of hayfield irrigation-related challenges, whether they use a sprinkler irrigation system or subsurface drip irrigation.
 Rest assured, there are irrigation-management practices that have been proven to be helpful and can help enhance product yield potential.

-First things first — take accurate measurements to determine water use needs.
-The amount of water needed for alfalfa production is a function of temperature, wind, humidity and the amount and intensity of light.
-Common water use requirements for alfalfa range from 20 to 46 inches (50.8 to 116.8 cm) of water per season, depending on climate, elevation, growing season, number of cuttings and the fall dormancy rating of the alfalfa variety.
+First things first — take accurate measurements to determine how much is needed to water alfalfa.
+The amount of water needed for alfalfa production depends on temperature, wind, humidity and the amount and intensity of light.
+Common water-use requirements for alfalfa range from 20 to 46 inches (50.8 to 116.8 cm) of water per season, depending on climate, elevation, growing season, number of cuttings and the fall dormancy rating of the alfalfa variety.

-Drip irrigation, while not yet common, is being used more frequently as water cost and scarcity of supplies increase.
-Drip irrigation is almost exclusively subsurface drip irrigation in which drip tape is placed below ground at various spacing and depths.
-The depth of tape placement is dependent on the ability to irrigate the crops, installation issues and the requirement to do field cultivation or other cultural practices above the tape.
+Drip irrigation, while less common, is being used more frequently as water costs increase and supplies become scarce.
+Drip irrigation is almost exclusively subsurface drip irrigation.
+Drip tape is placed below ground at various spacing and depths depending on the ability to irrigate the crops, installation issues and the requirement to do field cultivation or other cultural practices above the tape.
 A well-designed drip irrigation system can be highly efficient, but it is also an expensive system to install and maintain.

 Drought conditions present additional challenges.
 In areas most prone to drought or moisture-deficient conditions, alfalfa producers can use several production strategies to preserve alfalfa for future growing seasons.